 Theratechnologies is a biopharmaceutical company focused on the development and commercialization of innovative therapies addressing unmet medical needs.
-We have a promising pipeline of investigational medicines in NASH and oncology and two approved medicines ($EGRIFTA\ SV^{\circledR}$) and Trogarzo $^{\circledR}$) for people living with HIV.
+We have a promising pipeline of investigational medicines in oncology and NASH and two approved medicines (EGRIFTA SV[®] and Trogarzo[®]) for people living with HIV.
 The Company has a sales and marketing infrastructure to commercialize its products in the United States and Europe.
 We continue to assess the market for potential product acquisitions or in-licensing transactions that would be complementary to our business and further drive future sustainable growth and value creation.